Motion Tracking Video Editor

 Overloading Projects

-A typical misstep in Motion Tracking Video Editor is adding multiple transitions:
+A typical misstep in Motion Tracking Video Editor is adding too many effects:

 Ignoring Audio